Rhizomatic Learning Is A Metaphor For How We Learn

-Rhizomatic learning is not interested in your data-driven instructional strategy you’re hoping to use in operation of an outcomes-based and backwards-designed learning system.
+Rhizomatic learning is not interested in your data-driven instructional strategy you’re hoping to use in the operation of an outcomes-based and backward-designed learning system.

 After all, you–or someone before you–has parsed the universe itself into but a handful of “content areas,” listed exactly what students should come to know, and then placed 30 students by age and geographic location and asked that you lead them all to “proficiency” of each standard, no matter their background, will to learn, unique interests, or, more critically, existing schema.

-And the key to make all of this magic happen?
+And the key to making all of this magic happen?
 Pre-assessment and resultant data to constantly monitor and revise planned instruction.
 Data doesn’t lie.

 That’s pretty ambitious.